Getting Started

 - Restart your AI client and try the request again

-- If your client has a "reconnect" or "sign in" option for Apps, use that
+- If your client has a "reconnect" or "sign in" option for MCP servers, use that

 Tools aren't appearing